ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 4.1 The extension v1.1 needs an extension of the accessor interface.
     * 4.1.1 Inputs need a function to query its data validity (implements 1.2.2).
     * 4.1.2 The outputs need a 'setDataValidity()' function.
 When set to 'faulty', the output stays 'faulty' until it is set back to 'ok' (implements 1.2.1).(*)

+* 4.2 There is no DataFaultCounter object (2.2) at the moment.
+The ApplicationModule itself holds the counter variable and implements the increase, decrease and getDataValidity functions.
+This prevents 2.4 from being implemented properly.
+* 4.3 The ThreadedFanOut does not propagate the data validity
+* 4.4 The ConsumingFanOut does not propagate the data validity
+* 4.5 The TriggerFanOut does not propagate data validity (not even the way an ApplicationModule does)

 ### Comments